jamespharaoh/advent-of-code/2019/README.md

 ### Part two

-My optimal solution to Part one is not going to work any more.
+My optimal solution to part one is not going to work any more.
 This time I needed to discover the full map.
-This was a relatively small modification, though.
+This was a relatively small modification, however.
 Once we have this information we can use basically the same algorithm we used to walk the map to fill it with oxygen.
 This time we need to count the steps, of course, since this is the answer the puzzle asks for.